hwxi/hwxi.github.io/TEACHING/README.md

 # Teaching

-I primarily teaches the following courses at BUCS:
+I primarily teach the following courses at BUCS:

 * Concepts of Programming Languages (CS320)
 * Principles of Programming Languages (CS520)